antonkulaga/kappa-notebook/README.md

 Building from source and running examples
 -----------------------------------------

+*WARNING*: I AM ADOPTING TO NEW API SO LATEST COMMIT DOES NOT COMPILE!!!

 To build from source:
 Install [sbt](http://www.scala-sbt.org/)
 Make sure that [KaSim Server](https://github.com/Kappa-Dev/KaSim) is up and running in your system